techidaily/site-win11-tips/source/_posts/reconnecting-to-spotify-fixing-windows-11-errors.md

 ![Windows Security's app exclusion settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/windows-security-s-exclusion-list-settings.jpg)

- Our article about[setting Windows Security exclusions](https://www.makeuseof.com/windows-11-security-exclusions/) includes instructions for adding software to that app’s exception list.
+ Our article about [setting Windows Security exclusions](https://www.makeuseof.com/windows-11-security-exclusions/) includes instructions for adding software to that app’s exception list.
 If you’re utilizing a third-party antivirus tool, look for an exclusion list within its settings tab.
 The antivirus software’s website will also likely include guidelines for how to use its exclusion list.

 ## 6\.
 Turn Off the Windows Defender Firewall

  Windows Defender Firewall is a component of Windows Security for filtering network traffic.
 Turning that firewall off could resolve error 4 if Spotify isn’t allowed through it.
-You can turn off WDF as outlined in our guide to[disabling the Windows Defender firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) .
+You can turn off WDF as outlined in our guide to [disabling the Windows Defender firewall](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) .

 ![The turn off firewall settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/the-firewall-s-allow-app-settings.jpg)

  Should this solution work, it’s not a good idea to keep the firewall disabled.
 Open Windows Defender Firewall’s allowed app list and select the Spotify checkboxes there to permit that app through it.
-Check out our how to guide about[allowing apps through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) for further details.
+Check out our how to guide about [allowing apps through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) for further details.

 ![The firewall's allowed apps settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/allowed-app-settings.jpg)